Start and End of the School Day

 As far as requests for absence during term time are concerned; please read the school policy (available on the website) and submit a completed Absence Request form in advance of the requested dates.
 There is a selection of exceptional circumstances whereby we can authorise absence.
 If the request does not fall within these criteria, the absence will be unauthorised.

 Each year we have an attendance target set by the DfES and your co-operation in ensuring that the children are in school as much as possible, is greatly appreciated.

 We welcome visits from parents and children who are considering applying for a place here, as this is a great opportunity for you to see what we have to offer.
 If you would like to visit, please contact us to make an appointment.
 (Visits are not a compulsory part of the admissions process and will not affect decisions on whether a place can be offered at our school.)

 Our Admissions policies:

-The government has issued new regulations about holding admission appeals over the coming eight months or so.
+The government has issued new regulations about holding admission appeals up to September 2021.
 Due to covid-19 restrictions, there is no requirement for appeals to be heard in person at a face to face hearing.
-For appeals lodged until the end of January 2021, the default position will be appeals by video call or by telephone conference.
-Those parents unable to take part can have their appeals heard in absence on the papers that are submitted.
+The current default position is appeal hearings taking place by video call or by telephone conference.
+Those parents unable to take part in this way can have their appeals heard in absence on the papers that are submitted.
 The strict timetable for appeals to be heard within a set number of days has been abandoned during this period too: they must be heard as soon as is reasonably possible, particularly over the summer holidays.
-The appeals timetable referred to in the above policies no longer applies for this summer.

 How to apply for a school place in Devon: